OscarB89/CV/README.md

 | PipeFace | A fully functional social networking site |	Ruby on Rails, Rspec, HTML, CSS | [Source code](https://github.com/OscarB89/Pipeface) |
 |Xtreme BnB	| A site where users can list properties for rental and rent the properties of others | Ruby, Sinatra, Rspec, Capybara, HTML, Bootstrap, CSS | [Source code](https://github.com/OscarB89/Xtreme_Prestige_Worldwide_BnB) |

-## Skills

-#### Analytical skills

-Understanding the information critical to decision-makers has been the cornerstone of my approach at Arkera.
-I was routinely delivering intelligence to sector experts that they cannot find themselves.
-As the principal analyst at ETFGI, I assembled intelligence which ETF industry professionals relied on to make strategic decisions.
-I also developed new and innovative reports helping ETFGI expand its core business and bring transparency into the then opaque industry sectors of ESG and Smart Beta ahead of competitors.
-At Makers, I applied the same analytical skills by clearly defining the problem of each project and by breaking it down into smaller pieces, after having understood the requirements from a broader perspective.

-#### Communication and collaboration skills

-Clearly communicating ideas has been another important aspect of my professional life.
-I used to write market commentary and data analysis reports that I would then distribute to our clients on a daily/weekly and monthly basis.
-I would also collaborate with data scientists and engineers to source, process and deliver high quality information critical to decision-makers ahead of competitors.
-During my time at Makers, I have worked on a few group projects where I applied XP values, following practices such as daily stand-ups, retros as well as two-day sprints.

-#### Time management

-I used to work under pressure and tight deadlines in order to deliver market reports and analysis.
-My strong organisational skills allowed me to prioritise work appropriately as well as handle queries from internal and external clients on a daily basis.
-For my final project at Makers, I used the same time management and organisational skills, and delivered a fully-functional mobile app using the MERN stack in just 10 days.

 ## Experience

 #### Arkera (July 2019 - July 2020)